Trusted by 19,000+ Clinicians

 Understanding Pressure Ulcers

 Pressure ulcers develop when continuous pressure restricts blood flow to a specific area, causing tissue damage.
 They commonly occur in bony parts of the body, such as the sacrum, coccyx, hips, heels, and shoulder blades, which bear the most weight.
+Key factors contributing to pressure ulcer development include immobility, friction, moisture, poor nutrition, and medical conditions affecting circulation.

-Repositioning as a Preventive Measure
+Repositioning as a Preventative Measure

-Regular repositioning is a fundamental strategy to prevent pressure ulcers in low mobility patients.
-By redistributing pressure, repositioning helps alleviate stress on vulnerable areas and promotes blood flow.
+Regular repositioning is a fundamental strategy to prevent pressure ulcers in patients with limited mobility.
+By redistributing pressure, repositioning helps alleviate stress on vulnerable areas and promotes healthy blood flow.
+It is recommended to reposition patients at least every two hours, but individual needs may require more frequent adjustments.

-Additionally, they should consider using supportive aids, such as slide sheets or transfer boards, to minimise friction and shear forces during the repositioning process.
+Caregivers should use proper lifting techniques to prevent injury and consider supportive aids like slide sheets or transfer boards to minimise friction and shear forces during repositioning.

 Specialist Care Equipment for Pressure Ulcer Prevention